-Using a simulation as an introduction to how a company operates gives new employees an overview of the way it works that no traditional presentation can match.
+Using a business simulation, elearning or face-to-face, as an introduction to how a company operates gives new employees an overview of the way it works that no traditional presentation can match.
 And allowing them to experience the role of a different department gives them more empathy for their colleagues and their challenges.

-An especially pertinent benefit considering the current climate – uniting geographically remote workers with a team-based simulation, makes it easier for all participants to understand the issues facing the different teams in your business.
+An especially pertinent benefit considering the current climate – uniting geographically remote teams with business simulation elearning, makes it easier for all participants to understand the issues facing the different teams in your business.

 Provides quantitative assessment data